Gahdloot/Gahdloot/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 A car rental Application
 - 🌱 I’m currently learning ...
-Rust
+Rust, Cloud Computing
 - 👯 I’m looking to collaborate on ...
 Problem solving projects
 - 🤔 I’m looking for help with ...
 Blockchain development
 - 💬 Ask me about ...
 Extrovert and a very good communicator